 My kids both have iPhones, and my husband and I use Nexus 6 phones.
 We bought the Nexus 6 phones new (but they are older models), and we bought the iPhones used.
 None of us have the “newest” version phone available and all of our phones are unlocked to other carriers.

 According to their website, you need a Verizon-compatible phone or an unlocked CDMA phone to use Total Wireless.
 You can check the compatibility of your phone on their website too.

-I started with Total Wireless service back in September.
-We then moved my husband and kids onto Total Wireless after I had 3 months of service with no issues at all.
+I started with Total Wireless service in September 2017.
+We then moved my husband and kids onto Total Wireless after I had three months of service with no issues at all.

 The kids were both on Straight Talk (CDMA) using Verizon towers.
 They didn’t even need to change SIM cards when I moved them to Total Wireless because they are related (Wal-Mart) brands.
 My husband moved from AirVoice Wireless.

 We all ported our phone numbers into Total Wireless with no issues.
 We even received text messages keeping us updated on the process.

 All of their plans are no contract, 30-day service plans with unlimited nationwide talk and text.
 You can add service online, purchase refill cards in stores, or sign up for auto-refill on their website.